mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

     Mill, John Stuart
     Milton, John

-This gets us close, but you don\'t want to get \"Samuel Johnson\" on the list and make Aunt Hortense angry.
+This gets us close, but you don\'t want to get "Samuel Johnson" on the list and make Aunt Hortense angry.
 Often when working with `grep` you will need to refine the matching text to get exactly what you need.
-`grep` happens to offer a `-w` option that will let it match \"John\" only when \"John\" is a complete word, not when it\'s part of
+`grep` happens to offer a `-w` option that will let it match "John" only when "John" is a complete word, not when it\'s part of "Johnson".
-\"Johnson\".
 But we\'ll solve this particular dilemma by adding a comma and space on the front of the string to match, so it will match only when John is a first name: